If you have an autoimmune disease that’s controlling your life you’ll do just about anything to get your life back.

 That’s where your leaky gut comes into play.

-If you have an autoimmune disease you most likely have a leaky gut (even if it seems like your autoimmune condition isn’t gut related and even if you don’t have digestive symptoms).
+If you have an autoimmune disease you most likely have a leaky gut (even if your autoimmune condition isn’t gut related and even if you don’t have digestive symptoms).

-Therefore, according to Dr. Fasano, you must have a leaky gut for an autoimmune condition to develop in the first place.
+Therefore, you must have a leaky gut for an autoimmune condition to develop in the first place.
 If you want to treat the root causes of your autoimmune condition (and heal your body) you must heal your gut.

 When your gut heals you’ll feel better.
 You’ll have fewer symptoms and you’ll start to feel like yourself again.
 And, you’ll be slowing down or even reversing autoimmunity in your body.
 Sounds good, right!?